dumithsalinda/neuro_fuzzy_multiagent/docs/PROJECT_DOCUMENTATION.md

 ## 1. Project Overview

-This project is a modular framework for designing, training, and deploying **neuro-fuzzy multi-agent systems**.
+This project is evolving into an **intelligent operating system (OS)** platform, fundamentally different from traditional OSes by embedding neuro-fuzzy multiagent intelligence at its core.
+The system enables:

+- Adaptive resource management and optimization using neuro-fuzzy agents
+- Self-learning device recognition through installable AI drivers (trained models)
+- Proactive system optimization and context-aware user experiences
+- Plug-and-play installation of new AI capabilities, extending intelligence to new hardware or domains
+- Prototyping of intelligent agents (e.g., adaptive resource manager, smart USB handler)
+- AI driver/model installation tool for seamless integration of new learning models and dynamic adaptation

 It integrates neural networks, fuzzy logic, and human feedback to enable robust, explainable, and collaborative AI agents.
 The system supports multi-modal input (vision, audio, text, sensors), distributed/cloud execution, real-time dashboard visualization, and advanced robustness/safety features.

 ---